Lalatenduswain/install-docker/README.md

-# Docker CLI and not Docker Compose Installation Script for Ubuntu
+# Docker CLI and Docker Compose Installation Script for Ubuntu

 This script automates the process of installing Docker on an Ubuntu system.
 It follows the steps outlined below to ensure a smooth and hassle-free installation of Docker.